input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

   The drawback is that this would slightly raise the fees due to the cost of an extra token minted for each transaction.

 These strategies can be used in combination for optimal migration cost/complexity.
+We also have to decide for each validator, wheter

 In case of our sidechain protocol, I propose the following strategies for our validators and minting policies:

-- `FUELMintingPolicy`: versioned update (TODO: or TxTMP)
+- `FUELMintingPolicy`: Transaction Token Pattern
-- `MPTRootTokenMintingPolicy`: versioned update
-- `CommitteeCandidateValidator`: migration -
+- `CommitteeCandidateValidator`: migration
-- `MPTRootTokenValidator`: versioned update
-- `CommitteeHashValidator`: partial versioned update - new insertion is not allowed after the update
+- `MPTRootTokenMintingPolicy`: partial versioned update
-- `CommitteeHashPolicy`: partial versioned update - new mint is not allowed after the update
+- `MPTRootTokenValidator`: partial versioned update
-- `DsConfValidator`: partial versioned update -
+- `CommitteeHashPolicy`: partial versioned update
-- `DsConfPolicy`: partial versioned update
+- `CommitteeHashValidator`: partial versioned update
+- `DsConfValidator`: it's role is taken over by `VersionOracleValidator`
+- `DsConfPolicy`: it's role is taken over by `VersionOraclePolicy`
-- `DsInsertValidator`: partial versioned update
+- `DsInsertValidator`: versioned update
-- `DsKeyPolicy`: partial versioned update
+- `DsKeyPolicy`: versioned update

 ## 3. Implementation: